mediachain/mediachain/docs/kittengrad.md

 transactors.
 When transactors recover and rejoin the network, they must synchronize their blockchain with the network.

-In the more common failure of a node crash or transient network issues, the failed transactors will simply fall behind in the blockchain.
+In the more common case of a node crash or transient network issues, the failed transactors will simply fall behind in the blockchain.
 On recovery they can synchronize by fast-forwarding the missing blocks.